abdurrazzz/Cyber-Threat-Analytics-Agent/README.md

 # Cyber Data Summarization Agent

-An AI-powered full-stack application that analyzes and summarizes Censys host data, providing actionable security insights for SOC analysts, security engineers, and IT administrators.
+An AI-powered full-stack application that analyzes and summarizes Cybersecurity host data, providing actionable security insights for SOC analysts, security engineers, and IT administrators.

 ## 🎯 Project Overview